 Email is the official communication channel of Trocaire College.
-Students are issued a Trocaire.edu email address upon acceptance to the college.
+Students are issued a Trocaire.edu email address upon acceptance to the College.
 Students must use their Trocaire email when communicating with offices and members of the Trocaire community.
 It is the student's responsibility to check their email regularly and to delete unimportant messages due to limited storage capacity.

 Students can access their Trocaire email at outlook.office.com.
-Email passwords expire every 120 days.
-Students will be prompted to reset their password 30 days before it expires.
+Email passwords do not expire.